 Extract of a letter to Mrs Deacon from a stretcher bearer of A. Co.
 1st DCLI:-

 We were all quiet in our trenches (at 2 pm. on December 5th) when two shots rang out, and I was called for, to find your son badly hit.
 I did my best for him but I am sorry to say that he was dead within five minutes from the time he was wounded.
 We buried George during the night, as it was not safe to do so during the day.
 You can rest assured that he was buried with a suitable honour for a soldier.
 We have placed a cross on his grave with a suitable inscription, with his name and regiment in print.
-Yours very sincerely, TE Bendle.
+Yours very sincerely, Lance Corporal T E Rendle.

 William was born in 1889 in Launceston.
 He enlisted with the Duke of Cornwall’s Light Infantry (Regimental No. 26327) serving with the 7th Battalion.
-He was killed in action on the 16th of August 1917.
-His body was never identified but his name is commemorated on the Tyne Cot Memorial.
-He is also listed on the Roche War Memorial.
-At the time of his death he had been living at Roche.
+He was killed in action possibly during the Battle of Langemarck on the 16th of August 1917.
+His body was never identified but his name is commemorated on the Tyne Cot Memorial as well as the Altarnun and Roche War Memorials.
+At the time of his death, he had been living at Roche.

 John was in 1879 to John and Thomasine Turner at Webbs Cottage, Hendra, Altarnun.
 His Father was a Mason.
 John joined the Royal Navy as a Chief Stoker (Service No. 282625).
-He was serving aboard ‘ HMS Dartmouth’ when he died on the 15th of March 1915.
-He is also named on the Bolventor war memorial.
+He was serving aboard ‘ HMS Dartmouth’ when he was killed when a boiler exploded on the 15th of March 1915.
+He is commemorated on the Plymouth Naval Memorial and the Altarnun and Bolventor War Memorials.

 Thomas Courtice Venning